moritztucher/100Days-of-SwiftUI/Notes on Swift Syntax.md

 ```

 Swift must always know the type of data inside a constant or variable, and mostly uses type inference to figure that out based on the data we assign.
 However, it’s also possible to use type annotation to force a particular type.

+`if` statements to check a condition
+`else` block, and/or multiple `else if` blocks to check other conditions

+`||` or
+`&&` and

+`switch` if same kinds of check is repeated alot
+`fallthrough` executes the following case aswell

+`for` loop over arrays, sets, dictionaries, and ranges. assign items to a loop variable and use it inside the loop. to ignore the loop variable underscore `_`can be used.
+`while` craft custom loops that will continue running until a condition becomes false.
+`continue` skip the rest of the loop and starts at the next itteration.
+`break` ends the loop